securing/SCSVS/scp-template.md

 ## Pull Request

-This section is optional but **very** welcomed and should contain a link to Pull Request that adds the check to SCSVS.
+This section is optional but **very** welcomed and should contain a link to a Pull Request that adds the check to SCSVS.

 ## License